What is cellulitis?

 - Apply lotion to dry, cracked skin.

 - Use gloves when cuts and scrapes may happen.

-- Wear protective footwear.
+- Never go barefoot, always wear protective footwear.

 If skin breaks happen, keep the area clean and use an over-the-counter antibiotic ointment.
 Watch for signs of infection.
-If you have diabetes, visually check your feet for signs of skin breaks or infection.
+If you have diabetes, visually check your feet daily for signs of skin breaks or infection.
 Also, don’t cut out warts or calluses, and don’t cut toenails too short.

 When should I call my healthcare provider?

 Call your healthcare provider right away if a wound starts to swell, turn red, feel warm, or get painful.
 Also call if the redness or warmth starts to spread from the wound.